osegbotonie/enterprise-m365-administration-lab/docs/10-ca-001-require-mfa.md

 * OneDrive.
 * Microsoft Entra administrative portals.

+The initial scope should be carefully defined to ensure that the policy provides meaningful security protection without causing unnecessary business disruption.

 ---

 ## 6. Conditions

-The policy may evaluate conditions such as:
+The policy may evaluate contextual conditions such as:

 * User identity.
 * Device platform.